begomez/FlutterCatalog/README.md

 Events (in fact just simple Data Transport Object) are used to define use case inputs in domain layer and provide type safety.

 ## About requested features

+- The ordering criterias are supposed to be fixed, so they are stored in the app (as opposed to being fetched dynamically).
+For a production ready app they should be dynamic so we can change them without redeploying to the app stores.

+- The bike types are supposed to be fixed, so they are stored in the app (as opposed to being fetched dynamically).

 - The app uses a fake/dummy API that generates random data dinamically.
+When applying filters, if being so restrictive, then could be no generated data matching the criteria, so we have to try again.

 - Considering that in a production environment the catalog would contain thousands of items, filtering and ordering should be implemented in the backend.
 Since there is no backend support, these operations